Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/Configuring-Your-Server.md

 ## Configuration Options

-**You can find the default `server.properties` [here](../../resources/deafault_server.properties) or on the [GitHub](https://github.com/JustDoom/anything-minecraft) if you accidently mess it up, or forget a setting's original value.**
+**You can find the default `server.properties` [here](../../resources/default_server.properties) or on the [GitHub](https://github.com/JustDoom/anything-minecraft) if you accidently mess it up, or forget a setting's original value.**

 ### `enable-jmx-monitoring`

-Exposes an MBean with the Object name `net.minecraft.server:type=Server` and two attributes `averageTickTime` and `tickTimes` exposing the tick times in milliseconds
+Exposes an MBean, or Managed Bean ([Read More](https://en.wikipedia.org/wiki/Java_Management_Extensions#Managed_beans)) with the Object name `net.minecraft.server:type=Server` and two attributes `averageTickTime` and `tickTimes` exposing the tick times in milliseconds

-The default value is `false` and you should leave it at that unless a plugin or other service requests that you enable it.
+The default value is `false` and you should leave it there, unless a plugin or other service requests that you enable it.

 ### `rcon.port`